-- 1 Every year the employee shall be given the opportunity to design part of their terms of employment by choosing to use particular entitlements for a different purpose. - 2 The choices consist of exchanging: - a time for time - b money for entitlements in kind or extra pension entitlements - c money for leave under the life-course savings scheme subject to the statutory limits and the provisions of appendix Q. - The exchange of time shall only apply to entitlements in time that have been accrued since 1 January 2002.
-The normal rules with respect to taking leave and payment for leave shall apply for entitlement to leave that existed on that date, without prejudice to the provisions of paragraph 3 of Article 18.6. - 4 The employer may lay down rules for the implementation of the provisions of this chapter.
+- Every year the employee shall be given the opportunity to design part of their terms of employment by choosing to use particular entitlements for a different purpose. - 2 The choices consist of exchanging: - a time for time - b money for entitlements in kind or extra pension entitlements - c money for leave under the life-course savings scheme subject to the statutory limits and the provisions of Appendix Q. - The exchange of time shall only apply to entitlements in time that have been accrued since 1 January 2002.
+The normal rules with respect to taking leave and payment for leave shall apply for entitlement to leave that existed on that date. - The employer may lay down rules for the implementation of the provisions of this chapter.